noloader/cryptopp-autotools/README.md

 The purpose of Crypto++ Autotools is (1) better support Linux distributions, like Debain, Fedora and openSUSE, (2) supplement the GNUmakefile which is reaching its limits with repsect to make-based configuration, and (3) utilize compiler feature probes that produce better results on ARM, MIPS and Power8 architectures.

 The initial `Makefile.am` and `configure.ac` were shamelessly ripped from Debian.
-Many thanks to László Böszörményi for his work on the files and allowing us to use them.
+Many thanks to László Böszörményi for his work on the files and allowing us to use them as a starting point.

+The Autotools files are currently a work in progress.
+Please feel free to make pull requests to fix problems.

 # Workflow
 The general workflow is clone Wei Dai's crypto++, add Autotools as a submodule, and then copy the files of interest into the Crypto++ directory: